 10. Your rights and controlling your personal information

-An individual may also request for us to delete their personal information.
-We can delete personal information on request, unless the personal information is required for us to comply with applicable legal and tax requirements.
+An individual may request for us to delete their personal information.
+We can delete personal information on request, unless the personal information is required for us to comply with applicable tax, recordkeeping and other legally imposed regulations.

 Individuals may also request we transfer this personal information to another third party (data portability).

-Unsubscribing: To unsubscribe from our e-mail database or opt-out of communications (including marketing communications), please contact our Privacy Officer using the details below or opt-out using the opt-out facilities provided in the communication delivered to you.
+Unsubscribing: To unsubscribe from our e-mail database or opt-out of communications (including marketing communications), please contact our team using the details below or opt-out using the opt-out facilities provided in the communication delivered to you.

 11. Retention of personal information